 Professional Development for Educators

-Central to successful SEL implementation is the provision of ongoing professional development opportunities for educators.
-For a truly systemic shift towards prioritizing social and emotional learning, SEL must start with adults.
-Promoting SEL for educators not only equips teachers with the knowledge, skills, and resources necessary to foster SEL competencies, but it also supports their overall well-being.
-From SEL-focused workshops and training sessions to collaborative lesson planning and peer mentorship, investing in educator professional development is key to fostering a culture of SEL within school districts and schools.
+Promoting SEL for educators not only equips teachers with the knowledge, skills, and resources necessary to support SEL competencies, but it also supports their overall well-being and makes them more resilient themselves.
+From SEL-focused workshops and training sessions to collaborative lesson planning and peer mentorship, investing in educator professional development is essential to SEL within school districts and schools.
+It shouldn’t be a “nice-to-have,” because when educators are supported, the entire education system benefits.

 Engaging Parents, Families, and the Community